 The IDDSI Model

 The IDDSI model expands and separates the liquids to offer more choices to increase freedom to patients when appropriate.
-Instead of Thin, Nectar, Honey, and Pudding, the nectar is separated into two categories with slightly thick liquids including items such as drinkable supplements.
+Instead of Thin, Nectar, Honey, and Pudding, the nectar is divided into two categories with slightly thick liquids including items such as drinkable supplements.
 Additionally, levels 3 and 4 include food and drink criteria with level 3 including moderately thick liquids and liquidized foods, and level 4 including extremely thick liquids and pureed foods.
 If I may editorialize, this is a good thing as we have often run into “soupy” or thin puree that has been problematic in the past.

 By Level 5 we are firmly into the area of foods and we see a minced consistency (4mm), which are “swallow-ready” so this diet requires minimal chewing.
-Level 6 contains bite sizes that are 1.5cm or 15mm, so that if we see premature spillage of the bolus the person is less likely to choke.
-However, patients can still be at risk depending on how they take their foods.
+Level 6 contains bite sizes that are 1.5cm or 15mm so that if we see premature spillage of the bolus the person is less likely to choke.
+However, patients can still be at risk depending on how they take their food.

 Would you like to talk about implementing IDDSI at your SNF?
-Great communication between Speech and the rest of the team will ensure a smooth transition.
+Great communication between Speech Therapy and the rest of the interdisciplinary team will ensure a smooth transition.
 Please feel free to comment in the box below.